Complexity of Unambiguous Problems in $\Sigma^P_2$: Proofs of Section ( )

 Now, let us consider the following algorithm.

 We wish to show the output set $S$ of the algorithm satisfies the conditions of the lemma.
-In each iteration $T$ is defined as the set of uncovered vertices in $V$, namely those that still beat all $s\in S$.
+In each iteration $T$ is defined as the set of uncovered vertices in $V$, namely those that do not lose to any $s\in S$.
 Since the algorithm only stops when $T=\emptyset$, we have that upon termination, $S$ indeed covers the entire set $V$, as all vertices in $V$ lose to some $s\in S$.

 It remains to show that the algorithm terminates and that $|S|$ is sufficiently small.
 Denote by $T_i$ the state of the set $T$ from \Cref{alg:log_winning_set} in iteration $i$.
-By \Cref{prop:exists_strong_vertex} (applied on $G[T]$), we have that $T_{i+1}\leq \lceil \frac{T_i}{2}\rceil$ for all iterations $i$ but the last iteration (when $|T|=1$).
+By \Cref{prop:exists_strong_vertex} (applied on $G[T]$), we have that $|T_{i+1}|\le |T_i|-\lceil\frac{|T_i|-1}{2}\rceil\le \big\lceil \frac{|T_i|}{2}\big\rceil$ for all iterations $i$ except the last (when $|T|=1$); a simple case analysis on the parity of $|T_i|$ shows why this holds.
 Furthermore, \Cref{alg_step:end} is well defined, since there is no source in $G$, and therefore there must exist a vertex $x$ that covers the final remaining vertex $t$.
-The first observation implies that the number of iterations before we reach $|T|=1$ is bounded by $\log(|V|)$, while the second observation establishes that the algorithm indeed terminates.
-Since in each iteration $|S|$ increases by one, we conclude that at the end of the run $|S|\leq \log(|V|)+1$. \end{proof}
+The first observation implies that the number of iterations before we reach $|T|=1$ is bounded by $\lceil\log(|V|)\rceil$, while the second observation establishes that the algorithm indeed terminates.
+Since in each iteration $|S|$ increases by one, we conclude that at the end of the run $|S|\leq \lceil\log(|V|)\rceil+1$. \end{proof}

 We can now prove \Cref{thm:PTW_S2P}. \begin{proof} (\textbf{\Cref{thm:PTW_S2P}}).
 To prove this, we show that $\TournSource \in \SymP$.
 Let $\CC$ be an instance of $\TournSource$.
 It is useful to rephrase the problem of this instance as follows.
 For all $\XX,\YY\in\bits{n}$ define the circuit $\CC'$ by: